What Is a SWOT Analysis?

 - Seeking new investors

-To find out whether raising prices will result in more working capital for the business.
+To find out whether raising prices will result in enough working capital for the business to continue operating.

 2. Assess Strengths